Mississippi Opioid Abuse & Addiction Rehab

 The period of withdrawal from opioids like pain pills and heroin is commonly known as “dope sickness,” a period of intolerable discomfort with powerful cravings.
 Vomiting and diarrhea can lead to dehydration and other health complications, especially if the person in withdrawal is unconscious and alone.
 Opioid withdrawal typically lasts 3-5 days, but may last as long as ten days.

 In some cases, people quitting opioids suffer from a long-term condition called post-acute withdrawal syndrome (PAWS), and may have one or more of the symptoms of opiate withdrawal last as long as ten months.
 It’s recommended that someone trying to quit opioids do so under supervised drug addiction treatment and hands-on counseling — we provide various recovery services and programming options for women and men at our opioid rehab centers in Mississippi.

 Reach Out to Us Today – We Can Help

 No one should have to go through drug detox alone — and when it comes to getting clean from prescription and non-prescription opioids, isolated detox can be life-threatening.
 At Extra Mile Recovery, we speak with each client to learn about their substance abuse, personal circumstances, and how their addiction is affecting their life.
 From there, we craft a custom treatment plan that uses a variety of evidence-based and holistic therapies, and other supportive recovery services.

 Clients are never alone at The Extra Mile.
-On our serene, wooded campus, we keep our groups small so everyone we treat gets the individualized attention and care they deserve.
-This also allows our all-male client-base to build lifelong bonds with one another.
+On our secluded campuses surrounded by nature, we keep our groups small so everyone we treat gets the individualized attention and care they deserve.
+This also allows our gender-split groups to build lifelong bonds with one another.